compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 (Source: [MOLB7621](https://molb7621.github.io/workshop/Syllabus.html))

+Retrieve specific records from a fastq file (e.g. header, comments etc).
-We can use the modulo operator with ``NR`` to only capture specific records from the fastq
+ Tip: use the modulo operator with ``NR`` to only capture specific records from the fastq.

 ```bash